 Tamil Nadu’s inland city of Madurai is a treasure trove of personality and unique sights.
 Evidence of the city’s ancient character can be found in the records of trade links with the Romans dating back to the 4th Century BC.
 Today it offers some truly remarkable sights including the Thirumalai Nayak Palace and the Meenakshi Temple complex.

 Known locally as the city that doesn't sleep it is also a shoppers paradise with bargains galore to be seized.

-If you've ever dreamed of seeing elephants roaming free, Periyar Tiger Reserve and Wildlife Sanctuary offers the chance of experiencing these beautiful animals in the wild on a walking trek or from the comfort of a covered boat without disturbing their way of life.
+If you've ever dreamed of seeing elephants roaming free, Periyar National Park and Tiger Reserve offers the chance of experiencing these beautiful animals in the wild on a walking trek or from the comfort of a covered boat without disturbing their way of life.
 Unfortunately tiger spottings are extremely rare.